Camshaft: Timing

 The timing (phase angle) of the camshaft relative to the crankshaft can be adjusted to shift an engine's power band to a different RPM range.
 Advancing the camshaft (shifting it to ahead of the crankshaft timing) increases low RPM torque, while retarding the camshaft (shifting it to after the crankshaft) increases high RPM power.
 The required changes are relatively small, often in the order of 5 degrees.

 Modern engines which have variable valve timing are often able to adjust the timing of the camshaft to suit the RPM of the engine at any given time.
 This avoids the above compromise required when choosing a fixed cam timing for use at both high and low RPM.

 Lobe separation angle

 The lobe separation angle (LSA, also called lobe centreline angle) is the angle between the centreline of the intake lobes and the centreline of the exhaust lobes.
 A higher LSA reduces overlap, which improves idle quality and intake vacuum, however using a wider LSA to compensate for excessive duration can reduce power and torque outputs.
 In general, the optimal LSA for a given engine is related to the ratio of the cylinder volume to intake valve area.

+Functionality

+Camshafts are integral components of internal combustion engines, responsible for controlling the opening and closing of the engine's intake and exhaust valves.
+As the camshaft rotates, its lobes push against the valves, allowing the intake of air and fuel and the expulsion of exhaust gases.
+This synchronized process is crucial for optimizing engine performance, fuel efficiency, and emissions control.
+Without precisely engineered camshafts, the smooth and efficient operation of an engine would be compromised.